networknext/next/docs/modify_route_shader_for_test_buyer.md

 <img width="1413" alt="session detail not accelerated" src="https://github.com/user-attachments/assets/34a08352-6c05-4d3d-8f38-73f7eb6412bf" />

 Obviously, it's not particularly impressive to see a session _not_ be accelerated.
-We want to see some acceleration.
+We want to see some acceleration!

 To make it easier to see _real acceleration_, let's move the test server to Sao Paulo, Brasil.